secureblue/secureblue/README.md

 ## Installation

 > **Warning**
 > This is an experimental feature and should not be used in production, try it in a VM for a while!
-If you are rebasing and not doing a clean install do a `touch ~/.config/ublue/firstboot-done` to keep your flatpak configuration untouched BEFORE you rebase, otherwise we're going to mangle it (for science).

 To rebase an existing Silverblue/Kinoite installation to the latest build: